 But inside of it, scientists will find a mysterious sphere that seems to be sentient and can open the most hidden doors of the human mind, giving prodigious powers to those able to open it.

 Sphere is a fascinating Sci-Fi mystery where contact with aliens occurs indirectly.
-Through the object left by them to wander in space, human beings acquire incredible abilities, only to discover later that they can’t handle it.
+Through the object left by them to wander in space, human beings acquire incredible abilities, only to discover later that they can’t handle them.

-Above all, Dustin Hoffman severe but also funny in the role of the psychologist.
+Above all, Dustin Hoffman is severe but also funny in the role of the psychologist.
 He almost seems useless initially but will be fundamental to quell the group’s internal struggles, increasingly stressed by extreme dangerous situations.

 Samuel L. Jackson is a wise and arrogant mathematician.
 This man feels superior to all but is actually the first to guess the truth or solve the most challenging problems.